Sermon: What Is Prayer?

 Prayer is a tool.
 It is a tool, one of whose major purposes is to teach us how to judge.
 It is your evaluation of circumstances, expressed to God in the form of reasoning, and usually containing a specific request based on your evaluation.

 That is what a prayer is.
 It is not just talking to God.
-It is your judgement, your evaluation, of the circumstance, expressed to God in the form of reason and usually containing a request that you want supplied for yourself or for others.
+It is your judgment, your evaluation, of the circumstance, expressed to God in the form of reason and usually containing a request that you want supplied for yourself or for others.
 So when you finally break them up, your involvement increases; then in watching them being responded to by God, we learn to judge.